-Over the years, it has become increasingly clear that it is not only biochemical factors that are important but that mechanical forces can play a salient role in directing cell behavior and mediate interactions.
-In this thrust, we therefore focus on the role of mechanics and mechanical interactions in emergent function at various levels – single bacterial cells, artificial constructs of unicellular groups and developing tissue.
-This thrust, which deals with the cellular level of organization of biological matter synergizes with the biomolecular (Thrust 1) and macromolecular assemblies (Thrust 2) levels of organization and forms a key component of our overall center’s mission of using an interdisciplinary approach combining physical, biological and engineering methods to understand and exploit the functioning of multi-scale assemblies of biological matter.
-Two specific examples this research thrust will highlight are:
+Over the years, it has become increasingly clear that it is not only biochemical factors that are important, but that mechanical forces can play a salient role in directing cell behavior and mediate interactions.
+In this thrust, we therefore focus on the role of mechanics and mechanical interactions in emergent function at various levels – from single bacterial cells to multicellular developing tissue.
+Two specific focus areas of this research thrust are:

-Bacterial community motility: This subproject involves understanding the responses of single motile bacteria to mechanical constraints and how unicellular systems can collectively interact to achieve multicellular motility.
-Specifically a combination of 3D tracking microscopy and a chemical biology/materials approach will be used to (i) quantify the mechanics and response of single swimming bacteria (ii) understand how swarms of unicellular cells with known behavior coordinate to achieve multicellular motility and (iii) identify and formulate physical rules that control directed motion of multicellular aggregates to use as design principles.
-This will allow for constructing from the bottom-up, multicellular composite ‘organisms’, specifically by coaxing unicellular motile cells to exist as 3-D multicellular constructs
+This subproject involves understanding the responses of single motile bacteria to mechanical constraints and how unicellular systems can collectively interact to achieve multicellular motility, including how swarms of unicellular cells with known behavior coordinate to achieve multicellular motility, and (iii) identify and formulate physical rules that control directed motion of multicellular aggregates to use as design principles.
+This will allow for constructing from the bottom-up, multicellular composite ‘organisms’, specifically by coaxing unicellular motile cells to exist as 3-D multicellular constructs.

-Specific training under this project will include 3D tracking microscopy, rheometry, light-sheet imaging, particle velocimetry, two-photon absorption, high-speed imaging, microfluidic device fabrication, atomic force microscopy, optical imaging, rapid optical trapping, display applications and surface micromachining, stem cell culture, stem cell differentiation, immunofluorescence imaging, single cell flow cytometery and computer simulation and modeling methodologies including Brownian dynamics and Monte Carlo methods and numerical solutions of differential equations.
+Specific training under this project may include 3D tracking microscopy, light-sheet imaging, particle velocimetry, two-photon absorption, high-speed imaging, microfluidic device fabrication, atomic force microscopy, optical imaging, display applications and surface micromachining, stem cell culture, stem cell differentiation, immunofluorescence imaging, single cell flow cytometry and computer simulation and modeling methodologies.